kreier/saiht-blog/html/2025/10/18/README.md

 It could appear on a menu to emphasize that the pork is _from Cambodia_ rather than imported.

 So, that's ChaptGPT.
 Now it's [on Google Maps](https://maps.app.goo.gl/ek9uA85bQSyQaoqt6) too.
+This is the place I wrote this post.
+And analyzed more than 1500 bank transactions from my old German bank account of the last 12 years.